This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

-Here we are in the midst of pumpkin everything and I'm over here posting Coconut Flour Waffles.
-But, oh my, I don't mind!
-These waffles are just too good not to share with you right away.
-In fact, I had a skinny pumpkin pie recipe ready for you today but then at the last minute swapped it for this one.
+These waffles with coconut flour are just too good not to share with you.
+In fact, I had a low-calorie pumpkin pie recipe ready for you today but then at the last minute swapped it for this one.
+I just couldn't wait to share it with you!

-So about these coconut flour waffles...did I mention they're good?
-Not just good, but REALLY GOOD.
+So about these coconut flour waffle recipe... did I mention they're good?
+Not just good, but really good.
 As in, you need to grab your waffle maker and make them immediately.
 They're super simple.
 Just mix, pour and bake!

 They make two very thick and filling coconut flour waffles which is why there are four servings in the recipe.
 One serving is half a waffle (it's a lot!) and I assure you, that's all you need.
-I eat mine with eggs and veggies.
+I enjoy my keto coconut waffles with my Waldorf salad recipe or a simple fruit salad recipe to ensure I get enough protein at breakfast.

-It makes a hearty breakfast.
+It makes a hearty breakfast!
 Enough to keep you full until lunch.
-They also freeze well.
+These easy coconut flour waffles also freeze well.
 I made a double batch last week and froze half.
-Good for meal prepping a healthy breakfast in advance!
+Great for meal prepping a healthy breakfast in advance!

 5 Ingredient Coconut Flour Waffles